 Waimate is home to one of New Zealand’s largest pieces of street art, on the landmark Waimate Grain Silos.
+Two good mates - Barry Sadler, of Transport Waimate Ltd, which owns the silos, and Waimate artist Bill Scott collaborated on the project to decorate the silos with murals celebrating the town’s past.

 The silos were built by hand in 1920 and were the first of their kind in the country.
 Grain silos of this height - 36m - and design are unusual, and possibly unique in New Zealand.